oscarlai1998/tp/docs/UserGuide.md

 > Yes!
 Currently, module list is only in JSON format.
 However, there are various platforms available online to convert
 > the module list into a different format.

+**Q5**: I noticed a `iGraduate-0.log` file is created after running the application.
+What is it for?
+> The `iGraduate-0.log` is a log file for recording the crashes, errors and anomalies occurred when running the
+> application.
+You may submit the file [here](https://github.com/AY2021S2-CS2113T-W09-2/tp/issues) if you experienced
+> any error during your use of the application in order for the developers to look into the problem.

 ## Command Summary

 Command | Format